SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

 # Builder design pattern

-Builder design pattern is used to assemble a complex structure step by step.
+The builder design pattern is used to assemble a complex structure step by step.

-At the final it will return the whole object.
+In the final, it will return the whole object.

 We can create an object with a lot of possible configuration options.

 Usage of Builder pattern:

-- When our construction process must allow different representation for the object that is constructed.
+- When our construction process must allow different representations for the object that is constructed.

 - When we want our algorithm for creating objects to be independent of the parts that make up our object and how they are assembled.